Legal Document Translations for Foreign Investors

-There is an increased need for legal document translation services for foreign investments in the U.S. real estate.
+There is an increased need for legal document translation services for foreign investments in the U.S. real estate, as the United States continues to be the world’s largest recipient of foreign direct investments (FDI).
 It has been a meme for quite some time now.
 Investors of foreign countries are “buying up” all the prime real estate in the United States.
 While such a sweeping statement is a bit of an oversimplification, it is based in truth.

 In fact, there are a number of well-known examples where foreign investors are obtaining the controlling interest in many prime U.S. real estate locations.
 For example: